 [APPROX. 127KM / 1 HRS 45 MINS]

-Depart Brisbane and head west towards Toowoomba where you’ll spend 24 hours exploring this beautiful garden city perched on the edge of the Great Dividing Range – don’t forget to pack your winter woollies!
-Queens Park and the Botanic Gardens are a great way to spend a morning outdoors – grab a takeaway coffee from nearby Burrow Café or indulge in exceptional pastries at The Bakers Duck.
-Cobb and Co Museum is great for history buffs, where you can also board a sightseeing bus tour of Toowoomba.
-Take a sunset stroll exploring the laneway art walks downtown.
-Round off the day with a cleansing ale at Volcanic Brewing craft beers and 4 Brothers Brewing, both in the CBD.
+Beginning in Brisbane, head west towards Toowoomba where you’ll spend 24 hours exploring this beautiful Garden City perched on the edge of the Great Dividing Range – don’t forget to pack your winter woollies!
+Queens Park and the Botanic Gardens are a great way to spend a sunny morning outdoors – grab a takeaway coffee from nearby Burrow Café or indulge in exceptional pastries at The Bakers Duck.
+Cobb and Co Museum is great for history buffs, where you can also board a sightseeing bus for a tour of Toowoomba.
+Take a spectacular brisk sunset stroll exploring the laneway art walks downtown and round off the day with a cleansing ale at Volcanic Brewing craft beers and 4 Brothers Brewing, both in the CBD.
 Looking for a great bar and dining option?
-Fitzy’s offers an extensive list of wines and cocktails, with an excellent dining option too at Fitzy’s on Church.
-Catch a late show at Empire Theatre where you’re likely catch a musical performance, live theatre or dance, or a comedy show as you soak in the lively atmosphere before retiring to one of the many central accommodation venues in the CBD such as Oaks Toowoomba Hotel or Potters Boutique Hotel.
+Fitzy’s offers an extensive list of wines and cocktails, and a comprehensive dining menu.
+Catch a late show at the Empire Theatre with a variety of entertainment options such as musical performances, live theatre or dances, or even a comedy show.
+Soak up the lively atmosphere before retiring to one of the many central accommodation venues in the CBD such as Oaks Toowoomba Hotel or Potters Boutique Hotel.
 Like more classic accommodation?
 Vacy Hall is one of “Australia’s Great Historic Hotels”, full of charm and soul- close to the CBD too!

 [APPROX. 242KM / 2 HRS 48 MINS]